LaFClient/LaF/README.md

 ## How to install
 1. Download the [latest release](https://github.com/Hiro527/LaF/releases/latest).\
-**Tips** Download the file for your pc by referring the table, select accordingly
+**Tip:** Download the file for your pc by referring the table, select accordingly

 |   OS    | Architecture |            File Name            |
 | :-----: | :----------: | :-----------------------------: |